has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
 > The sciences do not try to explain, they hardly even try to interpret, they mainly make models.
-By a model is meant a mathematical construct which, with the addition of some verbal interpretations, describes observed phenomena.
+By a model is meant a mathematical construct which, with the addition of certain verbal interpretations, describes observed phenomena.
+The justification of such a mathematical construct is solely and precisely that it is expected to work.
 >
-> — *John von Neumann* (Mathematician)
+> — *John von Neumann* (Mathematics)
 <!-- /DAILY QUOTE -->